backand/docs/docs/getting_started/hosting.md

   **--folder**: The path of the local Angular folder to sync and deploy

+#### Browse to your app
+Your app is now on air, just browse to https://hosting.backand.com/YourAppName and see it live.

 ## Configure Sync in Gulp

 Backand can integrate with your existing [gulpjs](http://gulpjs.com) configuration, allowing you to easily control deployment as you would the rest of your project.
 Below, we'll create a Gulp task to perform the deployment.
 This can then be used to deploy your application as a part of your standard build process.